gcoffin/pypama/README.rst

 The args can be a string or a list of strings containing:
  - ``<string>``: will match the string inside <>
+ - ``S(string)`` outside of quotes will escape the strings.
+This allows to match parenthesis for instance
- - callable unction: X will match if function(X) returns True
+ - callable function: X will match if function(X) returns True
  - ``X?``: will be ignored or match X
  - ``X*``: will match if X matches repeatedly (greedy)
  - ``X*?``: will match if X matches repeatedly (non greedy)